cqse/teamscale-jacoco-agent/agent/README.md

 - `teamscale-commit`: the commit (Format: `branch:timestamp`) which has been used to build the system under test.
   Teamscale uses this to map the coverage to the corresponding source code.
 Thus, this must be the exact code commit from the VCS that was deployed.
 For an alternative see `teamscale-commit-manifest-jar`.
+- `upload-url`: an HTTP(S) URL to which to upload generated XML files.
+The XML files will be zipped before the upload.
+  Note that you still need to specify an `out` directory where failed uploads are stored.
+- `upload-metadata`: paths to files that should also be included in uploaded zips.
+Separate multiple paths with a semicolon.
+  You can use this to include useful meta data about the deployed application with the coverage, e.g. its version number.

   If **Git** is your VCS, you can get the commit info via